jrom876/bash_env_setup.sh/README.md

 -- you must be in the home directory

--- you must have runinstall.sh and zsetup installed in the home directory
+-- you must have runinstall.sh and /zsetup installed in the home directory

 -- you must run the following command: